-Island of Taiwan - Also Known as The Republic of China
+Flag of Taiwan, also Known as the Republic of China

 My Navy Duty Assignments: November 68 - January 1971

-My Navy duty assignments came about as a direct result of my career occupational speciality.
-After completing a nine month Chinese Mandarin course at Monterey, California, I received my occupational specialty training as a Communications Technician Interpretive Branch cryptologic linguist at San Angelo, Texas.
+My Navy duty assignments came about as a direct result of my career occupational specialty.
+After completing a nine-month Chinese Mandarin course at Monterey, California, I received my occupational specialty training as a Communications Technician Interpretive Branch cryptologic linguist at San Angelo, Texas.
 Following graduation from this security training at the end of October of 1968, I was now prepared to go overseas and apply my language and cryptologic training.

-From November of 1968 through August of 1969, I was stationed on Taiwan.
-Prior to my discharge in January of 1971, I also saw duty on Japan and at Fort Meade, Maryland.
+From November of 1968 through August of 1969, I was stationed in Taiwan.
+Before my discharge in January of 1971, I also saw duty in Japan and at Fort Meade, Maryland.
 In this hub, I vividly recall my duty assignments, living conditions, and exciting off-duty activities with my close shipmates on Taiwan.

 Shulinkou Air Force Station

 Duty at Shulinkou Air Station Nov 68 - Aug 69